zenml-io/zenml/docs/book/advanced-guide/pipelines/settings.md

   - [`WandbExperimentTrackerSettings`](../../component-gallery/experiment-trackers/wandb.md) to specify W&B settings.
   - [`WhylogsDataValidatorSettings`](../../component-gallery/data-validators/whylogs.md) to specify Whylogs settings.

-For stack component specific settings, you might be wondering what the difference is between these and the configuration passed in while doing `zenml stack-component register name --param1=paramvalue --param2=paramvalue` etc. The answer is that the configuration passed in at registration time is static and fixed throughout all pipeline runs, while the settings can change.
+For stack component specific settings, you might be wondering what the difference is between these and the configuration passed in while doing `zenml stack-component register <NAME> --config1=configvalue --config2=configvalue` etc.
+The answer is that the configuration passed in at registration time is static and fixed throughout all pipeline runs, while the settings can change.

 A good example of this is the [`MLflow Experiment Tracker`](../../component-gallery/experiment-trackers/mlflow.md), where configuration which remains static such as the `tracking_url` is sent through at registration time, while runtime configuration such as the `experiment_name` (which might change every pipeline run) is sent through as runtime settings.

+{% hint style="info" %}
+All ZenML default stack components however also allow you to specify default values for settings in their configuration.
+For example, you could set a default value for the `nested` setting of your MLflow experiment tracker:
+`zenml experiment-tracker register <NAME> --flavor=mlflow --nested=True`

+This means that all pipelines that run using this experiment tracker use nested MLflow runs unless overwritten by specifying settings for the pipeline.
+{% endhint %}

 #### Using objects or dicts